mauricepreiss/mauricepreiss/README.md

 # About Me ✍️
 I am Maurice, 17 from Erfurt, Thuringia, Germany.

 For 1 1/2 years now I have been learning the profession of an application development specialist in the field of desktop and API development in C# .NET.
-I program hobby C# projects, reprogram already existing programs, improve existing projects and rewrite already existing projects / programs better.
+I code hobby C# projects, reprogram already existing programs, improve existing projects and rewrite already existing projects / programs better.

 ## Current Workplace 💻
 <p align="center">